TRACK 2: PR for the Modern Communicator

 At 2 a.m. on Sunday, June 12, 2016, Orlando, Florida became the site of one of the worst mass shootings by a single gunman in United States history.
 Forty-four victims were brought to Orlando Health’s Orlando Regional Medical Center, home of the area’s only Level One Trauma Center.
 The crush of press soon followed.
 PR pros must be ready to respond to crises like this at any time, especially in today’s 24/7 news cycle where traditional news coverage meets staggering internet engagement statistics.
 Kena Lewis, Orlando Health’s director of public affairs and media relations, will walk you through the timeline of events on that fateful day and discuss how the hospital’s media relations team responded to the massive news media presence.
 She’ll share lessons learned—and how you can take a page or two from her organization’s crisis plan.

-How to embrace video content—and make sure it captures eyeballs
+How to embrace video and visual content—and make sure it captures eyeballs

 - How, when and where to do live video